 LLIS-Authored Content Documents

-The LLIS team analyzes data from exercises and real-world events to identify trends and patterns relevant to the emergency management communities.
-These documents can be found here.
+Trend Analyses The LLIS team analyzes data from exercises and real-world events to identify trends and patterns relevant to the emergency management communities.

-Case studies demonstrate how states and urban areas across the country use Federal homeland security grants to improve preparedness.
-These documents can be found here.
+Grant Case Studies Case studies demonstrate how states and urban areas across the country use Federal homeland security grants to improve preparedness.

-The LLIS team hosts webinars on various topics related to emergency management.
-Webinars can be found here.
+Webinars The LLIS team hosts webinars on various topics related to emergency management.

-The LLIS team produces lessons learned and innovative practices from the whole community.
-These documents can be found on HSDL.org.
+Lessons Learned and Innovative Practices The LLIS team produces lessons learned and innovative practices from the whole community.